sadiabinta/Ride_Booking_Backend/README.md

-                                RIDE BOOKING SYSTEM
+                               # RIDE BOOKING SYSTEM

 Node.js, Express and MongoDB is used here for the ride booking app backend.
 It supports user authentication,ride request,driver management,ride status update and fare and destination calculation.
-For the distance calculation ---- algorithm has been used.
+For the distance calculation algorithm(haversine formula) has been used.

+passportjs has been used for authentication bcryptjs has been used for password hashing jsonwebtoken for access token and refresh token zod has been used for validation

-API Endpoints
+##API Endpoints
-AUTH(/api/v1/auth)
+###AUTH(/api/v1/auth)
 -login(/login)
 -refreshToken(/refresh-token)
 -logout(/logout)
 -reset password(reset-password)

-USERS(/api/v1/users)
+###USERS(/api/v1/users)
 -register(/register)
 -get all users(/all-users)

-RIDES(/api/v1/rides)
+###RIDES(/api/v1/rides)
 -request ride(/request)
 -cancel ride(/:id/cancel)
 -get all ride history(/history)
 -estimate fare(/estimate)

-DRIVERS(/api/v1/drivers)
+###DRIVERS(/api/v1/drivers)
 -approve driver(/approve)
 -update driver location(/updateLocation)
 -drivers availability update(/availability)